Materials and Waste

 Life Cycle Thinking

 This guide explains how life cycle thinking and mapping help you identify and better understand the potential impacts of your products and services on people and the environment.
-By exploring environmental and social impacts from your raw materials, through manufacturing and distribution, to customer use, and end of life, you can identify hot spots and leverage points where you can take action to improve them.
+By exploring environmental and social impacts from your raw materials, through manufacturing and distribution, to customer use, and end of life, you can identify hot spots and leverage points to take action on.

 Life Cycle Assessment cover